Medicine, Science

 Crazy spectacle

-But these technical and immunological challenges are trivial really.
-With enough money, will and persistent trial-and-error science has succeeded in splitting the atom, landing us on the moon and cloning Dolly the sheep.
+But perhaps I am wrong, and these technical and immunological challenges are trivial.
+After all, with enough money, will and persistent trial-and-error science has succeeded in splitting the atom, landing us on the moon and cloning Dolly the sheep.

 To really hold Dr Canavero back, the ethical questions are all that will remain in the end.
 Except that if he is mad enough to do it, there will be someone desperate enough to want it, and some place somewhere ready to host the crazy spectacle – somehow convinced that the risks will be outweighed by the benefits.

-But I hope that money and fame for a surgeon (and his sponsors and host) do not factor too heavily in this calculation.
-Or, even with those dilemmas taken care of in the extremely complex risk-benefit ratio, I hope that the (I assume) sincere but wild dreams of one doctor to improve the lot of people with heads trapped on functionally dead bodies will not be the only dreams that count.
-The potential nightmares – including literally the nightmares for these people, and metaphorically for us all in general – need due weight, too.
+And even with that sort of dilemma taken care of in an extremely complex risk-benefit ratio, the (I assume) sincere but wild dreams of one doctor to improve the lot of people with heads trapped on functionally dead bodies cannot be the only dreams that count.
+The potential nightmares – including literally the nightmares for these people and those who love them, and metaphorically for us all in general – need due weight, too.

 Thankfully, the future for meeting modern demands for new bodies in extreme cases is far more likely to be sustained by numerous other options.
 Perhaps even the most desperate option would become more widely allowable, too: if there could be sound means of safeguarding individuals’ considerations for euthanasia.

 For new bodies, though, Dr Canavero’s particular notion cannot be sustained, let alone sustained with any fairness.
-This lack of feasibility in the idea will remain, as will the ethical dangers, even if his multimillion pound theatre slot could be successful, and let alone if it could be replicable.
+This lack of feasibility in the idea will remain, as will the ethical dangers, even if his multimillion pound theatre slot could be genuinely successful, and let alone if it could be replicated.

 And we’ll look back at that fun moment when ‘head’ transplants were once entertained and maybe even attempted.

-Dr Canavero’s intention was the subject of one of the medical news analysis articles I wrote for medicalnewstoday.com.
+Dr Canavero’s intention was the subject of one of the end-of-year round-ups, with a dash of medical news analysis, I wrote for medicalnewstoday.com.

 You can hear my interview with a surgeon who pioneered face transplantation all the way back in 2007.
 I recorded an interview with the clinical psychologist working with him, too.